-(i) Early detection and intervention programs. - Based on the assessment of student, school and school system performance, and progress, the state board shall establish early detection and intervention programs using the available resources of the Department of Education, or other resources as appropriate, to assist underachieving schools and school systems to improve performance before conditions become so grave as to warrant more substantive September 12, 2025 Page 6 of 11 §18-2E-5 state intervention.
-Assistance shall include, but is not limited to, providing additional technical assistance and programmatic, professional staff development, and providing monetary, staffing, and other resources where appropriate.
+204 (i) Early detection and intervention programs. - Based on the assessment of student, 205 school, and school system performance and progress, the state board shall establish early 206 detection and intervention programs using the available resources of the Department of 207 Education, or other resources as appropriate, to assist underachieving schools and school 208 systems to improve performance before conditions become so grave as to warrant more 209 substantive state intervention.
+Assistance shall include, but is not limited to, providing additional 210 technical assistance and programmatic, professional staff development, and providing monetary, 211 staffing, and other resources where appropriate.

-(j) The state board may employ experienced education professionals, who serve at the will and pleasure of the state board, to coordinate on site and school system improvement efforts with staff at the state Department of Education to support schools and school systems in improving education performance measures.
+(j) The state board may employ experienced education professionals, who serve at the will and pleasure of the state board, to coordinate on-site and school system improvement efforts with staff at the State Department of Education to support schools and school systems in improving education performance measures.

-(k) School accreditation. -
+216 (k) School accreditation. -

 (1) The state board shall establish levels of accreditation to be assigned to schools.
-The establishment of levels of accreditation shall be subject to the following:
+Theestablishment of levels of accreditation shall be subject to the following:

-(A) The levels will be designed to demonstrate school performance on multiple measures as established by the state board by legislative rule in accordance with §29A-3B-1 et seq. of this code and consistent with the applicable state laws, policies and standards, which include standards for performance-based accountability, high-quality education, and continuous improvement; and
+(A) The levels will be designed to demonstrate school performance on multiple measures as established by the state board by legislative rule in accordance with §29A-3B-1 et seq. of this code and consistent with the applicable state laws, policies, and standards, which include standards for performance-based accountability, high-quality education, and continuousimprovement; and

-(B) Will ensure compliance with federal law and applicable state laws, policies and standards at a minimum.
+(B) Will ensure compliance with federal law and applicable state laws, policies, andstandards at a minimum;

-(2) The state board annually shall review the information from the system of education performance measures submitted for each school and shall accredit each school as designated in the rule, and consistent with the applicable state laws, policies, and standards; and
+(2) The state board annually shall review the information from the system of education performance measures submitted for each school and shall accredit each school as designated in the rule and consistent with the applicable state laws, policies, and standards; and